tristan-peroy/tristan-peroy/README.md

-- Quantitative Researcher (Equity and Futures)
+- Quantitative Researcher (Equities, Futures, ETFs)

 - MSc Mathematical and Computational Finance from University of Oxford